dmbarbour/glas/docs/GlasDesign.md

 * **popr** - given non-empty list, split into last element and everything else
 * **join** - appends list at top of data stack to the list below it
 * **split** - given number N and list, produce a pair of sub-lists such that join produces the original list, and the first portion of the list has N elements.
 * **len** - given list, return a number that represents length of list.
-Uses smallest encoding of the number (i.e. no zeroes prefix).
+Uses smallest encoding of number (i.e. no zeroes prefix).

 These operators assume a simplistic representation of lists: `type List = () | (Value * List)`.
 That is, every list node has no edges or two edges.
 In case of two edges, edge 0 is head and edge 1 is tail of list.
-List operators fail if applied to invalid lists, i.e. when what should be a list node has exactly one edge.
+List operators fail if applied to invalid lists, i.e. if an alleged list node has exactly one edge.

-*Note:* Lists can be constructed and manipulated via non-list operators, but probably won't benefit from the optimized representation unless a later list operator converts them back.
+*Note:* Excepting empty record and list, which coincide, lists are invalid records and vice versa.
+Proof: non-empty lists have a backbone path consisting entirely of 1 edges, while every path in a non-empty record must contain a 0.

 ### Bitstring Operators